From survival to coherence

 It learns how to protect.

-It organizes around what it cannot yet process.
+It organises around what it cannot yet process.

 Muscle tone shifts.